- Visualiser tool - how legislative drafters can use it

 - Building on related work

-- What would the imaginary tool do?
+- What would the imaginary full IDE-like tool do?

 For the first half of 2025 we secured funding from the Jersey Legal Information Board to work with the Centre for Digital Law at Singapore Management University on several ideas to see what their L4 computer language (a “domain specific language” or DSL for law) can do with our project.
 SMU have finished their research, and L4 is now being taken forward by Legalese.